-The workshop brings together participants interested in the best practices, new technologies, and standards needed to help content creators, localizers, language tools developers, and others address the new opportunities and challenges of the multilingual Web.
+The Multilingual Web Workshop series brings together participants interested in the best practices, new technologies, and standards needed to help content creators, localizers, language tools developers, and others address the new opportunities and challenges of the multilingual Web.
 It will provide for networking across communities and building connections.

 There is still opportunity for individuals to submit proposals to speak at the workshop.
-Ideal proposals will highlight emerging challenges or who can demonstrate novel solutions for reaching out to a global, multilingual audience.
-The deadline for speaker proposals is March 14, but early submission is strongly encouraged.
+Ideal proposals will highlight emerging challenges or novel solutions for reaching out to a global, multilingual audience.
+The deadline for speaker proposals is March 8, but early submission is strongly encouraged.
 See the Call for Participation for more details.

-This workshop is made possible by the generous support of the LIDER project, which will organize a roadmapping workshop on linked data and content analytics as one of the tracks at Multilingual Web Workshop.
+This workshop is made possible by the generous support of the LIDER project.

-To be held 7-8 May 2014 in Madrid, Spain, W3C announced today the seventh MultilingualWeb workshop in a series of events exploring the mechanisms and processes needed to ensure that the World Wide Web lives up to its potential around the world and across barriers of language and culture.
+W3C announced today the 8th MultilingualWeb workshop in a series of events exploring the mechanisms and processes needed to ensure that the World Wide Web lives up to its potential around the world and across barriers of language and culture.

 Anyone may attend all sessions at no charge and the W3C welcomes participation by both speakers and non-speaking attendees.
 Early registration is encouraged due to limited space.